oracle-livelabs/spatial-graph/spatial-python/workshops/pinpoint-fraud/introduction/introduction.md

 ### Prerequisites

-- Experience with SQL and Python is helpful but not required.
+- Experience with SQL and Python is helpful but not required

 ## Acknowledgements